Natural burial: History

 Although natural burials present themselves as a relatively modern concept in Western societies, they have been practiced for many years in different cultures out of "religious obligation, necessity, or tradition".
 For example, many Muslims perform natural burial out of a duty to their religion.
 Others, like those in African countries, bury naturally because they cannot afford the cost of embalming.
 In China, the Cultural Revolution saw the popularity of burial rise over cremation.
 Truly natural burials also include the burial of bodies within tree roots in the Amazon rainforest in Peru, and burying the deceased in the Tanzanian bush.
-According to Nature, the earliest known human burial dates back to the Middle Stone Age (about 74,000 – 82,000 years ago) of a toddler in what is now Kenya.
+According to Nature, the earliest known human burial dates back to the Middle Stone Age (about 74,000 to 82,000 years ago) of a toddler in what is now Kenya.

 Natural burial has been practiced for thousands of years, but has been interrupted in modern times by new methods such as vaults, liners, embalming, and mausoleums that mitigate the decomposition process.
 In the late 19th century Sir Francis Seymour Hayden proposed "earth to earth burial" in a pamphlet of the same name, as an alternative to both cremation and the slow putrefaction of encased corpses.